Research interests

 I work with a wide range of machine learning techniques, ranging from Bayesian inference to LLMs.
 I enjoy writing code a lot, and still get excited when models learn to perform a task well.
 More specifically, I have a strong interest in AI methods that extract efficient features from high-dimensional data and simultaneously minimise data requirements, such as self-supervised, weakly supervised and unsupervised learning.
 Our brains are phenomenal in doing so – we take in a constant stream of sensory information and rarely get explicit feedback – and therefore continue to inspire me.

+Career highlights include mapping the entire Peak District National Park at 12.5 cm resolution — the first updated land cover map in 40 years, building a probabilistic model of the entire zebrafish brain (100k neurons), and adapting techniques from neuroscience and representation learning to interpret geospatial embeddings.
 I’m also passionate about reproducible code, promoting open-access science (e.g., as an associate editor for ESE), and contributing to open-source software.
 If this interests you, I have written a Python tutorial on reproducible figure making for scientists.

 Figure from Van der Plas et al., 2025, Ecol.
 Sol.
 Evid.